weakish/docs-en/views/rest_api.md

 And you can use comma (`,`) to separate multiple pointers to `include`.

-## GeoPoint Queries
+### GeoPoint Queries

 We have briefly described GeoPoint in the [Advanced Data Types](#Advanced_Data_Types) section above.

-Currently there are one limit on GeoPoint: every class can only contain one GeoPoint attribute.
+Currently there are one limit on GeoPoints: every class can only contain one GeoPoint attribute.
 Also, be aware that the range of `latitude` is `[-90.0, 90.0]`, and the range of `longitude` is `[-180.0, 180.0]`.

 To query near objects, you can use the `$nearSphere` operator.